1 / 10

 The suspension is impressively comfortable, regardless of how much of a load you have in the back.
-Vans have been known to bounce around more when the rear compartment is empty, but the Proace manages to maintain its composure even when you’re heading back from a drop-off with nothing left in the cargo area.
+Vans have been known to bounce around more when the rear compartment is empty, but the Proace manages, most of the time, to maintain its composure even when you’re heading back from a drop-off with nothing left in the cargo area.

 This controlled suspension means that the Proace manages to keep bodyroll in check, too, so you can approach a corner with confidence and carry some speed around it without chucking the load all over the place.
 There are two different wheel sizes, but whether you go for the standard 16-inch steel rims or the 17-inch alloys of the Design model you won’t notice a difference to the ride.

 There is only a front-wheel drive version of the Proace, but it manages to retain good levels of grip in usual road-going circumstances.

 The steering is responsive and direct, if lacking in feedback.
 This means that it doesn’t feel quite as heavy as you might want through faster corners.
 Overall, though, it is sharp enough that it is easy to pilot around town.
 It comes with a relatively tight turning circle, too – 11.3m on the shorter model and 12.4m on the medium and longer versions.